Githubclassdemo/Whatsup-development/README.md

 # Whatsup-development
-This repository is to develop a develop application
+This repository is to develop a  application